fatmaelzahraaeid/ThebioMLPlayBook_tutorials/README.md

-# The Art of Making ML Work _for_ Biology No One Speaks About!
+# The BioML PlayBook: The Art of Making ML Work _for_ Biology No One Speaks About!
-## The BioML PlayBook Tutorials (Open Source Software & Datasets)
+## Open Source Tutorials, Software & Datasets

 A set of **Jupyter notebooks** and **datasets** sharing practical know-how for enabling ML models on biological data.
 Distilled from over two decades of hands-on experience.